terra-money/docs/docs/dev/spec-market.md

 ## State

-### Terra Pool Delta δ
+### Mint Pool Delta δ

 - type: `sdk.Dec`

+Represents the difference between size of current Mint pool and its original base size, valued in µSDR.

+### Burn Pool Delta δ

+- type: `sdk.Dec`

-Represents the difference between size of current Terra pool and its original base size, valued in µSDR.
+Represents the difference between size of current Burn pool and its original base size, valued in µSDR.

 ## Message Types